About

 The insurance industry provides protection against financial losses resulting from a variety of perils.
 By purchasing insurance policies, individuals and businesses can receive reimbursement for losses due to car accidents, theft of property, and fire and storm damage; medical expenses; and loss of income due to disability or death.

-Direct insurance carriers offer a variety of insurance policies.
-Life insurance provides financial protection to beneficiaries--usually spouses and dependent children--upon the death of the insured.
+Primary insurance carriers offer a variety of insurance policies.
+Life insurance provides financial protection to beneficiaries—usually spouses and dependent children -- upon the death of the insured.
 Disability insurance supplies a preset income to an insured person who is unable to work due to injury or illness, and health insurance pays the expenses resulting from accidents and illness.
 An annuity (a contract or a group of contracts that furnishes a periodic income at regular intervals for a specified period) provides a steady income during retirement for the remainder of one's life.
 Property-casualty insurance protects against loss or damage to property resulting from hazards such as fire, theft, and natural disasters.
-Liability insurance shields policyholders from financial responsibility for injuries to others or for damage to other people's property.
+Liability insurance protects policyholders from financial responsibility for injuries to others or for damage to other people's property.
 Most policies, such as automobile and homeowner's insurance, combine both property-casualty and liability coverage.
 Companies that underwrite this kind of insurance are called property-casualty carriers.

 Some insurance policies cover groups of people, ranging from a few to thousands of individuals.
 These policies usually are issued to employers for the benefit of their employees or to unions, professional associations, or other membership organizations for the benefit of their members.
 Among the most common policies of this nature are group life and health plans.
 Insurance carriers also underwrite a variety of specialized types of insurance, such as real-estate title insurance, employee surety and fidelity bonding, and medical malpractice insurance.